-Building on the Housemuseum's popular and critical success, a major extension to the Housemuseum is currently nearing completion.
+Building on the Housemuseum's popular and critical success, a major extension to the Housemuseum has recently been completed.

-Opening in March 2019, the Housemuseum Galleries will operate as a public museum, open to the public six days each week throughout the year.
+Opened in March 2019, the Housemuseum Galleries operate as a public museum, open to the public six days each week throughout the year.

 The materials and finishes used in the new Galleries reflect its role as a public museum.
-Its sculpted, high relief facades are clad entirely in bluestone, sourced and extracted from an ancient quarry in Port Fairy, western Victoria.
+Its sculpted, high relief facades are clad entirely in bluestone, sourced and extracted from an ancient quarry in Port Fairy in Western Victoria.

-The Galleries' internal spatial design also reframes the spatial structure of the original Housemuseum - a series of enclosed, box-like exhibition spaces surrounded by peripheral gallery spaces.
+The Galleries' internal design also echoes the spatial structure of the original Housemuseum - a series of enclosed, box-like exhibition spaces surrounded by peripheral gallery spaces.

 The large central gallery space has a 5.5m high ceiling, offering maximum flexibility in the presentation of large scale contemporary artworks and installations.
 Measuring 13m x 26m, the central gallery is surrounded by peripheral galleries, each offering a different character and aspect.